-In the intermediate scenario, the key drivers (climate change, the economy, and energy) will be in a range that supports moderate economic growth as well as the deployment of advanced technologies for transportation systems and operations.
+In the Mediocre Scenario, the key drivers (climate change, the economy, and energy) will be in a range that supports moderate economic growth as well as the deployment of advanced technologies for transportation systems and operations.
 Energy prices will continue to increase, but supply, in the form of traditional and alternative fuel sources, will be fairly reliable.
-The demand for reliable transportation will increase because of (1) a stronger economy and increased employment, (2) pressure for efficiency coming from climate change and energy constraints and regulations, and (3) emerging technologies making more-reliable transportation systems feasible.
+The demand for reliable transportation will increase because of a stronger economy and increased employment, the pressure for efficiency coming from climate change and energy constraints and regulations, and emerging technologies making more-reliable transportation systems feasible.
 This demand will draw new technologies into the marketplace and promote their deployment.
-Since the economy in this scenario will be less robust, the level of tolling will be less and the amount of funding for transportation improvements will be less.
-Increasing energy prices and moderate population growth will mean that there will not be as much pressure to accommodate car usage as there is in the optimistic scenario.
+The economy in this scenario will be less robust, so both the level of tolling and the amount of funding for transportation improvements will be less.
+Increasing energy prices and moderate population growth will mean less pressure to accommodate car use than in the Optimistic Scenario.
 However, congestion will still need to be managed.

-In terms of transportation funding, a gas tax is still used to raise some revenue and tolling will be implemented on major freeways and on facilities in need of replacement.
+In terms of transportation funding, a gas tax will still be used to raise some revenue, and tolling will be implemented on major freeways and on facilities in need of replacement.
 Congestion pricing will be implemented only in the most heavily congested large cities.
 A few lane or facility reservation systems will be in operation.
-Advanced traffic signal algorithms will improve arterial traffic flow, but congested conditions will still occur during peak periods.
+Advanced traffic-signal algorithms will improve arterial traffic flow, but congested conditions will still occur during peak periods.
 Agencies will manage major facilities for reliability but will lack data to manage the overall system.
-Weather and road condition information will be closely monitored due to the increase in rare events.
-This information will be incorporated into traffic management, pricing and maintenance decisions.
-In general, it will not be possible to keep traffic flowing at an optimal level because data will not be available for all parts of the system and prices on many parts of the system will not be set high enough to optimize traffic flow.
+Weather and road condition information will be closely monitored because of the increase in rare events.
+This information will be incorporated into traffic management, pricing, and maintenance decisions.
+In general, it will not be possible to keep traffic flowing at an optimal level, because data will not be available for all parts of the system and prices on many parts of the system will not be set high enough to optimize traffic flow.

-In terms of technology, some automated transit and freight lanes will be deployed in markets where fares or fees can be raised to cover costs.
+In terms of technology, some automated transit and freight lanes will be deployed in markets for which fares or fees can be raised to cover costs.
 The only automated auto lanes will be located where private companies are granted franchises to build lanes.
-A great deal of traveler information will be provided but it will not be as good as the information provided in the optimistic scenario due to fewer probe vehicles.
-Automated enforcement will be needed for speed, red light running and toll evasion.
-Luxury and mid-priced vehicles will have active and passive driver assistance systems but lower priced vehicles still lack the latest systems.
+A great deal of traveler information will be provided, but it will not be as good as the information provided in the Optimistic Scenario because of fewer probe vehicles.
+Automated enforcement will be needed for speed, red-light running, and toll evasion.
+Luxury and mid-priced vehicles will have active and passive driver assistance systems, but lower-priced vehicles will lack the latest systems.
 The slower economy means that more people will still use older vehicles without the latest safety systems.
-As a result, more incidents will occur in this scenario than will occur in the optimistic scenario.
-Non-recurring congestion will be worse.
+As a result, more incidents will occur than in the Optimistic Scenario.
+Nonrecurring congestion will be worse.
 Incident management will be used to improve communication technology to efficiently coordinate between first responders, towing companies, trauma centers, and TMCs.
-The deployment of incident response systems will be the same as described in the optimistic scenario, but there will be more emphasis on incident management and less emphasis on disaster response.
-Telecommuting will be popular when congestion is bad but commuters will not have the comprehensive information needed to make optimal choices.
+The deployment of incident-response systems will be the same as described in the Optimistic Scenario, but there will be more emphasis on incident management and less emphasis on disaster response.
+Telecommuting will be popular when congestion is bad, but commuters will not have the comprehensive information needed to make optimal choices.
 As a result, the effectiveness of the information will not be as high as it could be.